 Is a rocket launch safe?

 MARS runs launches following the National Association of Rocketry safety code along with all national, state and local rules.
 These guidelines have been used for several decades of rocketry in the US and the hobby has a stellar safety record.
 That being said, it is important that everyone attending a launch pays close attention messages broadcast from the launch control officer as to the rockets in the air.
 No activity is without risk but at MARS we strive to mitigate the risk as much as possible.
-Every effort is made to keep rockets from over flying the crowd.

 Are there: Shelter, Food, Facilities available?